 Prior to coming to NSU, she worked at the University of Miami in the Department of Pediatrics coordinating newborn hearing screening, evaluation children in an inter-professional team for early intervention services, and evaluating children as part of the Craniofacial Clinic team.
-Dr. Friedland is a fellow of the American Academy of Audiology, a member of the Board of Directors for the Accreditation Commission for Audiology Education (ACAE), and is the past Chair of the Professional Development Committee for the American Academy of Audiology.
-Dr. Friedland’s current research is focused on skills-based clinical evaluation of students, preceptor roles and characteristics of the ideal audiology applicant.
+Dr. Friedland is a fellow of the American Academy of Audiology, a site visitor for the Accreditation Commission for Audiology Education (ACAE), the Chair of the Academic and Clinical Resources Committee of the American Academy of Audiology.
+Dr. Friedland’s current research is focused on skills-based clinical evaluation of students, preceptor roles, and characteristics of the ideal audiology applicant.